-More Missouri homeowners than ever are taking advantage of the benefits solar power offers, yet there is still misinformation out there about this energy alternative.
+More Missouri homeowners than ever are taking advantage of the benefits solar power offers, yet there is still misinformation about this energy alternative.
 We’re setting the record straight on the top 10 solar energy myths.

-Myth #1: It’s too expensive
+Myth #1: It’s Too Expensive

-Tacking large panels to your roof to harness the sun’s energy certainly sounds like an expensive endeavor, and it’s true that it does require an investment upfront.
+Tacking large panels to your roof to harness the sun’s energy certainly sounds like an expensive endeavor, and it does indeed require an investment upfront.
 However, much like laptops, smartphones, and other high-tech gadgets of the 21st century, solar technology’s price tag is declining rapidly.
 In fact, over the last 10 years, the cost to install solar power solutions has decreased by as much as 70% as technology becomes more efficient.
 This is making it more accessible to the average homeowner than ever before.

-Ok, so you’re willing to pay upfront but you’re still skeptical you’ll ever see that money again, right?
-Consider that the payback period on most homes is four to six years – well below the 20+ year lifespan on a solar panel.
+Ok, so you’re willing to pay upfront, but you’re still skeptical you’ll ever see that money again, right?
+Consider that the payback period on most homes is four to six years – well below the 20+ year life span on a solar panel.
 Plus, energy-conscious homeowners can get a taste of that return on investment sooner by running high-energy appliances (like dishwashers, washing machines, and hot water systems) during the day.
 We have a feeling the decrease in your electric bill will make the time go by much quicker.

-A good-quality solar panel is designed to last for multiple decades, which drastically reduces the need for maintenance or repair.
+A good-quality solar panel is designed to last for multiple decades, drastically reducing the need for maintenance or repair.
 Other than an annual cleaning and inspection by a professional, there’s not much that needs to be done.
 And with few moving parts, expensive replacements are extremely rare.
 This kind of durability is what has helped solar energy’s popularity skyrocket in recent years.

 While asphalt is the most common shingle used on residential roofs in Missouri and can easily handle solar panel installation, it’s not the only game in town.
-Solar panels can be installed on just about any type of roof, from metal to tile, tar to gravel.
+Solar panels can be installed on just about any roof, from metal to tile, tar to gravel.
 Even flat roofs can handle them just as easily as their sloped counterparts.
 Some materials are easier to work with than others that require a more intricate installation, but they all have what it takes to support this game-changing energy source.

 Solar panels may not be everyone’s cup of tea, but it’s actually having a positive effect on resale value.
-When done properly, panel installation doesn’t cause any roof damage and, as we’ve already discussed, there is no excessive maintenance burden that might dissuade a potential buyer.
+When done properly, panel installation doesn’t cause any roof damage, and, as we’ve already discussed, there is no excessive maintenance burden that might dissuade a potential buyer.
 In fact, many real estate agents are finding that buyers are excited by these environmentally-conscious homes.
 Recent studies suggest that solar energy provides as good a return on investment as a kitchen remodel, and an analysis by Zillow found solar panels add over 4% to a home’s sales price – all good reasons to make the switch even if a move is in your future.

 Temperature is not a determining factor for solar panels.
 It’s the amount of sunlight that powers them, not the heat.
 As a result, solar panels work in all climate types.
 Missouri sees an average of 206 sunny days a year, making it an excellent environment for solar energy.
 And you won’t have to worry about losing power on dark, cloudy days.
 The panels can still work efficiently in those conditions, and the solar batteries provide extra backup.

 While everyone’s tastes are different, the aesthetics of solar panels have also evolved over the years.
-Professionals have more design flexibility than ever to install panels in a streamlined (yet secure) manner, and can even use materials that blend with your existing roof.
+Professionals have more design flexibility than ever to install panels in a streamlined (yet secure) manner and can even use materials that blend with your existing roof.
 This minimizes the visual impact and is a far cry from the bulky boxes some people picture.
-If you’re still unsure about how they’ll look, panels can be mounted on the ground instead, if your yard allows it.
+If you’re still unsure about how they’ll look, panels can be mounted on the ground instead if your yard allows it.

 As long as the sun doesn’t fade, solar energy isn’t going anywhere.
 The increased affordability of installation for this clean, renewable energy source has caused demand to skyrocket.
 As more and more homeowners begin to experience solar energy’s convenience, reliability, and cost savings, they tell their neighbors.
 And we’re not kidding about those cost savings.
-Solar panels can shrink your electric bill by half or even all the way down to zero in those summer, sun-abundant months.
+Solar panels can shrink your electric bill by half or even all the way down to zero in sun-abundant months.
 As long as the sun is shining, your solar energy solution is earning back the money you paid for it.